-Even if you can have a dog or cat, you can still enjoy the pleasures of pet ownership with a bird.
-Nearly 6 million households would agree with you, too.
+Even if you can have a dog or cat, you can still enjoy the pleasure of owning a bird.
+Nearly 6 million households would agree with you too!
 A Parrotlet or a Budgie will make an excellent companion.
-Either one is a suitable choice for a first pet for your child.
-While the care is similar, there are some stark differences between the two species that may tip the scale one way or another.
+Either is a suitable choice for a first pet for your or your child.
+However, while their care is similar, there are a few differences between the two species that may tip the scale one way or another.

-Our guide will cover the basics and move on to the specific things you should know before you invite a bird into your home.
-Bear in mind that both are relatively long-lived, making the decision to get one a commitment for you and your family.
-We’ll discuss the care of each one and what you can expect as a pet owner.
+This guide covers the basics, along with specific things that you should know before you invite a bird into your home.
+Bear in mind that both of these birds are relatively long lived, making the decision to get one a significant commitment for you and your family.
+We also discuss the care of each species and what you can expect as a pet owner.

 At a Glance

 The name Parrotlet is a general term that describes the smallest parrots of primarily three different genera.
 All are native to Central and South America.
 It’s worth noting that their typical habitat is the rainforest.
 That can give you valuable insight into what this bird needs to be happy and comfortable in your home.

 Personality / Character